Other Pay Increases, Allowances or Actions

 Relative comparisons among individuals or groups, such as rank ordering or categorizing employees, can be used for making decisions about distributing awards.
 For example, agencies may limit awards to the top three producers or teams, or limit awards to those individuals or groups that exceeded certain goals.
 Agencies can also establish criteria for categories of awards that are given only to a selected number of recipients who best fit the criteria, although the criteria might have been met by more than one person or team.

-Further, some agencies operate under specific limits.
-For example, under annual appropriations laws, the IRS is required to consider any misconduct and personal compliance with tax laws under any award, recognition or bonus program.
+Further, awards at some agencies are limited by provisions of law.
+For example, under annual appropriations laws the IRS is required to consider any misconduct and personal compliance with tax laws under any award, recognition or bonus program.
 Also, under P.L.
 114-223, the Veterans Affairs Department may not pay any type of award or bonus for one year to a supervisor found to have retaliated against a whistleblower, and the department further may require the repayment of any such payment previously made for the pertinent time after a later finding of retaliation (for the types of findings this applies to, see Whistleblowing in Chapter 10, Section 3).
-Further, under P.L.
+Also, under P.L.
 115-41, the VA may order the repayment of any award or bonus upon a later finding of poor performance or misconduct that, if known at the time, would have prevented the payment; see below.

 Rating-Based Awards—A performance-based cash award, commonly known as a rating-based award, is a lump-sum cash payment authorized by 5 U.S.C.
 4505a and 5 CFR 451.104 of up to $10,000 without OPM approval and up to $25,000 with OPM approval.
 It requires only the most recent rating of record as the sole justification for the award.
 Agencies may calculate the awards as a lump-sum dollar amount, a percentage of base pay, or may use some other method such as assigning shares to rating levels.